 In 2017 he was short-listed for an RPS (Royal Philharmonic Society) Award for his 2016 work The Voyage.
-The commission came from Age UK and was the brainchild of Paul Cann, CEO of Age UK Oxfordshire, forming a part of a project to highlight and combat loneliness in people of all ages.
+The commission came from Age UK and was the brainchild of Paul Cann, then CEO of Age UK Oxfordshire, forming a part of a project to highlight and combat loneliness in people of all ages.
 The libretto is by poet Charles Bennett, with whom Bob has made several collaborations.

-Bob sang with the King’s Singers for 12 years, and congratulations the group on reaching its half centenary.
+Bob sang with the King’s Singers for 12 years, and congratulates the group on reaching its half centenary.
 In February the singers recorded an anniversary disc which includes a brand new commission, We Are, and an arrangement of Shenandoah.
 Bob was delighted to join them at the sessions, and at their US Summer School in De Pauw, IN in June.
 In April 2018 he and they, with Simon Carrington, perform with massed choirs at New York’s Carnegie Hall in a DCINY concert.